Impress your friends with your barbecue skills

 We also love to serve appetizers before the grill gets lit.
 Try deviled eggs or the classic combo of chips, dip and crudités.

 A lot of barbecue can be eaten with your hands, and if you want to craft your menu that way, all the more power to you!
 But if you're serving salads or barbecue chicken, you'll need plates.

-This is 2013, and mosquitoes are out to get you.
+Let's face facts: mosquitoes are out to get us.
 Show your guests you care and have bug spray on hand.